baridhi/nfma_kg_llm/README.md

 This code aims to convert any input text into a knowledge graph using Large Language Models.

 ## What is a knowledge graph?
-A knowledge graph is an organized representation of real-world entities and their relationships.
+A knowledge graph (KG) is an organized representation of real-world entities and their relationships.
 It is typically stored in a graph database, which natively stores the relationships between data entities.
 Entities in a knowledge graph can represent objects, events, situations, or concepts.
 The relationships between these entities capture the context and meaning of how they are connected.
 Source: https://neo4j.com/blog/what-is-knowledge-graph/

 ## Overview